jkmulq/cvr-cleaning/README.md

 - The script intentionally separates "valid delimiter" flags from "manual review" flags so hand-reviewed cases remain auditable.
 - The script also separates "multiple distinct valid CVRs" from "multiple winning firms."
 This matters because some OpenTender rows list several CVR-like values for a single bidder name, while only a small manually confirmed set represents true multi-firm winning groups.
 - For confirmed multi-firm rows, the script manually standardizes a small number of winner-name strings so CVRs and names can be expanded together.
 Consortium labels are replaced with the firm names corresponding to the CVRs, with the script noting virk.dk as the reference source for those cases.
-- For repeated or partly invalid CVR strings attached to one firm name, the script uses a conservative overwrite rule: only firms with exactly one valid CVR and more than one CVR entry get their invalid entries replaced, and the change is flagged.
+- For repeated or partly invalid CVR strings attached to one firm name, the script uses a conservative assumption rule: only firms with exactly one valid CVR and more than one CVR entry get their invalid entries collapsed to that valid CVR, and the change is flagged.
 - The current OpenTender workflow is focused on bidder/winner CVR cleanup.
 Buyer identifier cleaning has not yet been implemented beyond creating `buyer_data_original`.
 - Because manually reviewed cases are stored as `row_id` lists, the script includes drift checks to prevent those row IDs from silently pointing to the wrong records.